How Scalp Massage Helps With Hair Growth And How To Massage

 How Does A Scalp Massage Work?

-A scalp massage helps relax the mind and promotes blood circulation.
+A scalp massage helps relax the mind and increases blood flow to the scalp.
 It can be performed with or without oil and is believed to reduce stress hormones.
 The massage is generally done using fingertips.
 However, one can have a scalp massage with various massage tools as well.
 Some believe scalp massage promotes hair growth.
 But what does the research say?

 Does A Scalp Massage Promote Hair Growth?

-In a study, researchers had found that regularly massaging the scalp may lead to thicker hair.
+In a study, researchers had found that regularly massaging the scalp may stimulate hair growth, making them thicker.
 The study included 9 men receiving a 4-minute scalp massage everyday for 24 weeks.
 The men had thicker hair by the end of the study (1).

 Another study in 2019 surveyed 340 participants who were instructed to perform scalp massages twice a day.
 Over 69% of the participants had reported improved hair growth (2).